Origin of eclipsing time variations: Contributions of different modes of the dynamo-generated magnetic field: Results

 where

 is the $ij$ component of the inertia tensor expressed in Cartesian coordinates and $\rho({\bm x})$ is the density.
-In Run~A, the variations of $Q_{xx}$ are small, of the order of $10^{39}...2\times10^{39}$ and have a similar period ($\sim$~6-8 years) as the axisymmetric part of the magnetic field.
+All of the simulations show low-amplitude variations of $Q_{xx}$ on a timescale of roughly $0.2$ years.
+These are attributed to sound waves and have a purely hydrodynamic origin \citep{Navarrete20}.
+Hence such signals are left out of the data in this study by working with low-cadence snapshots and interpolating the data with a cubic interpolator.
+In Run~A, the variations of $Q_{xx}$ are small, on the order of $10^{39}...2\times10^{39}$~kg~m$^2$ and by visual inspection we estimate that they have a similar period (roughly 6-8 years) as the axisymmetric part of the magnetic field.
 Run B shows a larger amplitude long-term variation of $Q_{xx}$ that repeats at least once in the data.
-Roughly half of the data for Run B, up to $\sim$~80 years, was presented in \cite{Navarrete20}.
-The steady decrease of $Q_{xx}$ between $t\sim30$ to $t\sim85$ years was interpreted as a transient due to insufficient thermodynamic and magnetic saturation.
-However, with the longer time series we see that the quadrupole moment is modulated on a timescale of $\sim$~80 years.
+Roughly half of the data for Run B, up to about 80 years, was presented in \cite{Navarrete20}.
+The steady decrease of $Q_{xx}$ between $t\approx30$ to $t\approx85$ years was interpreted as a transient due to insufficient thermodynamic and magnetic saturation.
+However, with the longer time series we see that the quadrupole moment is modulated on a timescale of about 80 years.
 It also appears that $Q_{xx}$ is roughly correlated to $\overline{B}_r$: low values of the quadrupole moment approximately coincide with times when $\overline{B}_r$ is weak on both hemispheres ($t=70\ldots85$ and $t=140\ldots160$ years, respectively).
 The cycle is perhaps starting again at $t=160$ as the magnetic activity appears to be resuming with a corresponding change in $Q_{xx}$.
-Its largest variation occurs between $t=100...155$~years, with a maximum amplitude variation of $10^{40}$~kg~m$^2$.
+The largest variation of $Q_{xx}$ occurs between $t=100...155$~years, with an amplitude of $10^{40}$~kg~m$^2$.
 It corresponds to the largest variation of $Q_{xx}$ of the three runs.
 Overall, the gravitational quadrupole moment appears to follow the radial magnetic field strength near the surface of the star independently of the hemispheric asymmetry.
 In contrast to the other two runs, diagnostics for $Q_{xx}$ in Run C are available starting at $t=0$ yr.
-The quadrupole moment in this run remains more or less constant and only starts to decrease after the magnetic field approaches the saturated regime at $t\sim10$~yr.
-The magnetic field back-reacts and re-adjusts the thermodynamic quantities, such as density, after which $Q_{xx}$ settles to a state with minimal variations around a mean value of $1.70\times10^{40}$~kg~m$^2$.
-These variations are about two times smaller than in Run~A. As seen in Fig.~\ref{fig:BrQxx}, the axisymmetric part of $B_r$ is similar in Run~A and C, but very different in Run~B. In the first two, $\overline{B}_r$ migrates towards higher latitudes in a regular fashion and in the latter the the dynamo is much more hemispheric such that activity alternates between both hemispheres seemingly every $\sim$50~to~60~years.
+The quadrupole moment in this run remains more or less constant and only starts to decrease after the magnetic field approaches the saturated regime at $t\approx10$~yr.
+The magnetic field back-reacts and re-adjusts the thermodynamic quantities, such as density, after which $Q_{xx}$ settles to a state with smaller variations around a mean value of $1.70\times10^{40}$~kg~m$^2$.
+These variations are about half of those in Run~A. As seen in Fig.~\ref{fig:BrQxx}, the axisymmetric part of $B_r$ is similar in Runs~A and C, but clearly different in Run~B. In the first two, $\overline{B}_r$ migrates toward higher latitudes in a regular fashion and in the latter the dynamo is more hemispheric such that activity alternates between both hemispheres seemingly every 50~to~60~years.
+Overall, cycles of $Q_{xx}$ in Runs A and C follow more closely the polarity reversals of the magnetic field.
+There are also such cycles in Run~B. However, they are hidden by the longer cycle that follows the migration of the hemispheric component of the magnetic field.